DangKhoa99/CNPM/README.md

 ## DangKhoa - Hướng dẫn

+Step 1:
-Step 1: Open your terminal and then type
+- Option 1: Open your terminal and then type

 ### `git clone https://github.com/DangKhoa99/Software-Engineering.git`

 This clones the repo

+- Option 2: Download zip to your device -> Unzip -> Open your terminal

 Step 2: cd into the new folder and type